 As well as the compulsory modules, you also choose two from a list of optional modules.
 Once you have successfully completed the taught elements of the programme, you will progress to the Economics Dissertation.

 This module examines the workings of the economic system from a disaggregated viewpoint.
 It is a standard module on advanced microeconomic theory and contains the basics of general equilibrium, including Walrasian equilibrium.
 It provides students with the toolbox essential for understanding further advanced modules in their programme of choice.
-Fundamental topics dealt with encompass utility theory and the theory of social choice and welfare.
+Fundamental topics dealt with encompass utility theory and welfare.
 Special attention is given to risk and uncertainty.
 All these topics are presented in an advanced manner and all are developed in mathematical frameworks.
 The notion of the understanding of a number of mathematical proofs of economic ideas is central to the curriculum.

 The main aim of this module is to provide students with knowledge of core macroeconomic theory at the graduate level.
 The focus is on learning theoretical concepts and analytical techniques as an aid to understanding complex contemporary macroeconomic problems.
 In addition, the module will develop the toolbox essential for understanding all other macro-related modules in the programmes of students' further choice.
 The module is organized in three key parts.
 The first part deals with microeconomic foundations of macroeconomics and introduces rational expectations.
 The second part analyses short-term fluctuations in macroeconomic performance and how macroeconomic policy may be used to address these.
 Specifically, it provides rigorous treatment of the Real Business Cycle theory and monetary/fiscal policy as regulatory instruments.
 The third part deals with economic growth as a fundamental determinant of long-term macroeconomic performance.